dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 Accuracy is the ability to ensure the correctness of output results.
 Some accuracy protections are enabled as the default settings of DBR.
 However, you can further improve the accuracy when the usage scenario has the following features:

 - Highly automated barcode processing without manual verification.
-- Most of the barcodes are broken or badly printed.
+- Most of the target barcodes are badly printed.

 The speed and the read rate are the other two dimensions of performance and they are defined as follows.
 They might be sacrificed if you are trying to improve the accuracy.